 - (1) The conciliation procedure is technologically processed by the dispute settlement office and checked for completeness, any evidence of incorrect decisions, and comparability of the available information and reasons with previous cases.
-The Dispute Settlement Body can request additional information on the facts and circumstances from the Complainant at any time. - (2) If the application is complete according to the file, the Dispute Settlement Body will transmit it electronically to the online platform. - a) In cases of manifestly erroneous decisions in which the procedure pursuant to Art.
-20 (1) DSA has not been followed, the Dispute Settlement Body may give the online platform the opportunity to reach an amicable agreement with the Complainant ("Immediate Remedy") in accordance with the provisions of Art.
-20 (1) DSA.
-The Immediate Remedy must be declared electronically by the online platform to the Dispute Settlement Body within one week; the declaration must include a brief statement of reasons for how the incorrect decision came about and also substantiated evidence that the decision has been reversed.
-The statement of reasons and the evidence will be sent to the Complainant, and the proceedings will be terminated subject to the fees set out in Section 3 (3) of the Schedule of Costs.
-If the online platform:
+The Dispute Settlement Body can request additional information on the facts and circumstances from the Complainant if this seems necessary. - (2) If the application is complete according to the file, the Dispute Settlement Body will transmit it electronically to the online platform.
+The online platform should always provide the Dispute Settlement Body with all necessary data points and content for the preliminary examination and decision and thereby enable a comprehensive examination of the dispute.
+The period for this is seven days and may be extended by fourteen days upon justified request. - a) The Dispute Settlement Body may grant the online platform the opportunity to reach an amicable agreement with the Complainant.
+This requires that the online platform reverses the (non-)measure taken ("Immediate Remedy").
+The Immediate Remedy may be declared electronically by the online platform to the Dispute Settlement Body within one week.
+The declaration must include substantiated evidence that the decision has been reversed.
+The statement of reasons and the evidence will be sent to the Complainant.
+The proceedings will be terminated subject to the fees set out in Section 3 (3) of the Schedule of Costs and a simplified decision ("Immediate Remedy").
+If the online platform does not grant any Immediate Remedy or provide corresponding evidence, the Dispute Settlement Body shall decide and issue a reasoned decision. - b) In cases of Art.

-- 1. does not grant any Immediate Remedy; or - 2. does not provide any statement of reasons or corresponding evidence in accordance with sentence 2 of this provision, the Dispute Settlement Body shall decide and issue a reasoned decision.
-If the online platform reverses the decision without the Dispute Settlement Body having made an offer of Immediate Remedy as part of the preliminary examination, the procedure will only be terminated with the consent of the Complainant.
-The Complainant shall be given one week's notice to give or withhold consent to the termination of the procedure.
-Consent is deemed to have been given if the Complainant does not respond within the set period.
-If the procedure is terminated, the consequences as to costs are also governed by Section 3 (3) of the Schedule of Costs.
-The Dispute Settlement Body does not independently check whether a decision has been made by the online platform after the Complainant submits an application; notification from the platform is always necessary.

-b) In cases of Art.
 21 (2) sentence 2 DSA, providers of online platforms may refuse to cooperate with the Dispute Settlement Body if a dispute concerning the same information and the same grounds for the alleged illegality of the content or its alleged incompatibility with the general terms and conditions has already been settled by another dispute settlement body ("Refusal").
-Such a Refusal must be reported to the Dispute Settlement Body within one week and substantiated to the Dispute Settlement Body, stating the facts of the case and the decision.
+Such a Refusal may be reported and proven to the Dispute Settlement Body within one week, substantiated, with the facts of the case and the decision being stated.
 An Arbitrator shall examine the requirements for such a Refusal.
 He or she is free to exercise his or her discretion.
 If the conditions for Refusal are not recognised under Art.
 21 (2) sentence 2 DSA ("Unfounded Complaint of Refusal"), this must be briefly justified in the decision.
+Reference is made to Section 3 (8).